ehrenjn/cli-chat/README.md

 A simple command line chat program for linux and windows written in python
 It runs on Window and Linux on both Python 2 and 3

-The messages are stored unencrypted on: http://waksmemes.x10host.com/mess/
+The messages are stored on: http://waksmemes.x10host.com/mess/

 ## Usage:
 ### Entering chat rooms: